wlach/eideticker/README.md

 `bin/update-dashboard.py` with various arguments corresponding to firefox version, test to run, etc. The dashboard is currently under heavy development and is not meant to be a developer/qa facing tool.
 For now, if you have need to use/modify it, please refer to the source.
+This is not yet supported for B2G.

 ### Eideticker "tests"